Rehab Select Blog

 Risks of Cardiac Therapy

-Cardiac therapy can help patients recover after an acute cardiac event like a heart attack, and can help prevent further problems in the future.
-Cardiac therapy is also beneficial for patients with chronic cardiac disease, since they can almost certainly be helped with some sort of intervention.
+Cardiac therapy can help patients recover after an acute cardiac event like a heart attack and can help prevent further problems in the future.
+Cardiac therapy is also beneficial for patients with chronic cardiac disease, who can almost certainly be helped with some sort of intervention.
 In addition to exercise programs personalized for each cardiac patient, diet and lifestyle changes can also improve patients' overall health.
 Skilled nursing facilities provide excellent outpatient resources for patients who need this type of therapy.

 Topics: Cardiac Rehab